anirudhgray/tahini-lang/README.md

 - [ ] **Error Handling**: Support for user-defined exceptions and error handling (in progress).
 - [x] **Stack Traces**: Detailed error messages with line numbers and function names.
 - [x] **Unit Tests**: Write test blocks directly in the source file to validate code correctness.
+- [ ] **Import System**: Import other Tahini files to reuse code and create modular applications (in progress).

-Planned features include an import system, standard library, and cross-language support.
+Planned features include a standard library and cross-language support.

 ## Getting Started